Skip to content

 • HO-3 insurance is popular due to its comprehensive coverage, flexibility, availability and affordability.

-• Choosing the right HO-3 policy involves assessing factors like cost, coverage options, and the reputation of the insurance company.
+• Choosing the right HO-3 policy involves assessing factors like cost, additional coverage options, and the reputation of the insurance company.

 An HO-3 insurance policy consists of several components that work together to provide comprehensive home insurance coverage.
-The three main components of an HO-3 policy are dwelling coverage, personal property coverage, and personal liability coverage.
+The three main components of an HO-3 policy are dwelling coverage, personal property coverage, and personal liability coverage:

 While an HO-3 insurance policy provides broad coverage, it typically excludes certain risks or perils.
 Exclusions commonly found in HO-3 policies may include: